Zeefbeest/ResearchMethods/README.md

 ## General information

-This project examines whether male and female authors differ in the themes they emphasize in their literary works.
-Specifically, it aims to analyze the frequency of thematic keywords related to family/feelings versus work/sports, providing insights into how gender may influence storytelling.
-By exploring these differences, the project seeks to contribute to understanding the intersection of gender and creative expression in literature.
+This project examines whether male and female authors differ in their emphasis on family related themes in literary works.
+Specifically, it examines the presence of family-related keywords in texts to explore potential gender-based differences in storytelling.
+By focusing on this thematic dimension, the project seeks to uncover insights into how gender influences creative expression in literature.

----
+These insights are important for several reasons.
+Exploring thematic differences can reveal how gendered experiences and perspectives influence storytelling, potentially challenging stereotypes, and broadening the scope of literary analysis.
+Additionally, this research contributes to ongoing discussions about representation, diversity, and the ways in which gendered voices shape cultural narratives.
 ## Background information
 - (2003).
 Gender, genre, and writing style in formal written texts.
 Text & Talk, 23(3), 321-346. https://doi.org/10.1515/text.2003.014
 - Kissel, S. S. (1981).
 Double Vision: The Differing Views of Contemporary Male and Female Writers.
 Frontiers: A Journal of Women Studies, 6(1/2), 39–43. https://doi.org/10.2307/3346489